ServSafe

 What does the BAC limit establish?

-Due to the correlation between the amount of alcohol in a person’s blood and their level of impairment, BAC is used as the marker for whether or not a person is breaking the law by operating a motor vehicle after alcohol consumption.
+The amount of alcohol in a person’s blood is used as the measure for whether or not a person is over the legal limit to operate a motor vehicle.

 How is BAC measured?